 You’re required to take continuing education classes, but if you limit yourself to that, you’ll fall behind.
 Learn all you can about your community, your market, marketing, real estate technology, and the people you hope to serve.

 Read the posts on Active Rain and learn how other agents handle sticky situations.
 Attend classes that aren’t required.
 Ask questions.

-And then there’s the question that bewilders so many new agents: “Where do I get the clients?”
+And then there’s the question that often presents a dilemma for new real estate agents: “Where do I get the clients?”

 It seems to me that this should be an important part of the education when learning how to become a real estate agent.